StellEdge/Neural-3D-Face/Readme.md

  we propose a method for rendering 2D images of 3D face meshes directly controlled by a single 2D reference image, using GAN disentanglement.
 Our approach involves an input of a 3D mesh and a reference image, where encoders extract geometric features from the mesh and appearance features from the reference image.
 These features control the StyleGAN2 generator to obtain a generated image that preserves the 3D mesh's geometry and the reference image's appearance.
 ## Requirements
+We recommend using Ubuntu for better pytorch3D installation experience.

 This project comes with a requirements.txt file. please install them with conda command: